Sandy McIntosh: Career

 A poet, memoirist and writer known for wry reconsideration of the familiar, his work has appeared in The New York Times, The Daily Beast, the New York Daily News, The Wall Street Journal, American Book Review, Talisman: A Journal of Contemporary Poetry and Poetics, in print, and in online journals.

 His interviews include Phillip Lopate, and Carlos Castaneda scholar and Native American Activist, Jay Courtney Fikes.

 McIntosh headed up the H.R.
 Hays Distinguished Poets series at Guild Hall from 1980 to 2000.
 His original poetry in a screenplay won the Silver Medal in the Film Festival of the Americas.
 His collaboration with Denise Duhamel, 237 More Reasons to Have Sex, appears in The Best American Poetry.

 In the early 1980s, he edited Wok Talk, a Chinese cooking periodical published by Newsletter Publishing Associates and created an early computer software recipe program, The Best of Wok Talk.
 Martin Yan wrote frequently for the publication.
 McIntosh took a job with The Software Toolworks, which had published his cooking program, where he helped develop the best-selling program Mavis Beacon Teaches Typing!.
 His work included writing 750 typing lessons and an extensive user's guide.

 From 1990-2000 he was Managing Editor of Confrontation, a literary magazine published by Long Island University; and a former literature and creative writing professor at Hofstra University and Long Island University.
-Since 2001, he has served as Managing Editor and Publisher of Marsh Hawk Press.
+Since 2001, he has served as Executive Editor and Publisher of Marsh Hawk Press.